 |Year||Mobile Rides||Fixed-Site Rides||Total|

-Source: U.S. Consumer Protection Safety Commission, based on emergency room reports.
+Source: U.S. CPSC, based on emergency room reports.

 (1997 apparent total inaccuracy is due to estimates being rounded to the nearest 100.)